ccsyd/CC_SYD_02_OculusRift/slides.md

 ## Process
 - Ongoing loop between Display &larr;&rarr; Sensors
  - HMD shows you view of the virtual space
  - Sensors read gravity direction, head position, head orientation and/or other peripherals, send to your app (sensor fusion)
  - Application updates state of the virtual world, renders stereo scene with updated virtual camera
  - Displays on HMD

 ---

 ## Stereo rendering for VR
-- Generate two virtual cameras offset by the IPD (inter-pupillary distance)
+- Stereo - another layer of fooling your senses
 - If the two views of an object are shifted left or right relative to each other, that shift is called parallax, or disparity.
 - Brain interprets the two images, finding correspondence between features in each eye, calculating depth based on disparity ("fusion")
 - At 'infinity' no difference between eyes, up close, big difference (try it with your finger).
-On a practical level, 'infinity' is just the distance at which any changes in space don't translate into pixel differences
 - In practice, this requires rendering your scene twice, to generate the two different images to send to each eye.

 ???